 2045 – 2200 – Hereford Swimming Pool

 Swimming session coached by the coaching team.
 This session will concentrate on technique and skills for those who wish to improve their swimming.
 There’s a small payment of £3 which is collected afterwards.
 We ask that you can swim 100m of freestyle at any speed before attending.
 The two sessions are based on ability so please contact us before coming to your first one so we can make sure you’re in the best group for your ability.

-WEDNESDAY - RUNNING - ALL YEAR
+WEDNESDAY - RUNNING - WINTER

 1830 - Hereford Leisure Centre Running Track